 Julianna Rennie (class of 2021) is a Public Policy major who is also pursuing certificates in Policy Journalism and Media Studies and Sustainability.
 She is originally from Charlotte, N.C., and is interested in environmental justice.
 She is a reporter for PolitiFact North Carolina and the student editor of the 9th Street Journal, a class-run publication that covers local news in Durham.
 She also works at the Duke Campus Farm and leads hiking and camping trips for students through Outing Club.2020.

 is a Public Policy Studies major, with a double minor in Spanish and Political Science.
 She is originally from Columbus, Ohio.
-At Duke, Ellie is a member of the Varsity Swimming & Diving team and represents the Duke Athletic department in the Duke and Atlantic Coast Conference Student-Athlete Advisory Committees.
-This year, she is involved in a Bass Connections project called "NC Early Childhood Action Plan," where she is co-developing a study to investigate the link between early childhood social and emotional well-being and academic outcomes over time with members of the Duke-Margolis Center for Health Policy.2020.
+At Duke, Ellie is captain of the Varsity Swimming & Diving team and represents the Duke Athletic department in the Duke and Atlantic Coast Conference Student-Athlete Advisory Committees.
+This year, she is involved in a Bass Connections project called "NC Early Childhood Action Plan," where she is co-developing a study to investigate the factors influencing children’s health and development indicators in North Carolina and develop policy strategies that could be implemented by the state with members of the Duke-Margolis Center for Health Policy.

 2020 Summer Project(s): Ellie participated in ACE in Place, where she learned about the impact of civic engagement and how to meaningfully prepare for future civic engagement work.
 She now serves as an ACE Ambassador and is currently helping the ACE Program Directors create the virtual experience for the 2021 program.2020.